Updated: Jan 30

 The Q-sort methodology works very well on a mobile device and there are no advanced analytics necessary for analysis.
-In our example, we have nine girl scout cookie flavors.
-In this case, a respondent would go through multiple steps where they:
+Today there are 10 girl scout cookie flavors available for purchase.
+In our survey, a respondent would go through multiple steps where they:

 Need a visual?
 Take the survey here or see the images below.

 We can then assign points to each of the items in the five buckets, resulting in clear differentiation among the items.
-For example, we might code #1 as a 5, #2/#3 as a 4, the three non-chosen items #4/#5/#6 as a 3, the two next least #7/#8 as a 2 and the very least #9 as a 1.
-Then we can compare simple statistics for each of the nine items across the sample.
+For example, we might code #1 as a 5, #2/#3 as a 4, the three non-chosen items #4/#5/#6/#7 as a 3, the two next least #8/#9 as a 2 and the very least #10 as a 1.
+Then we can compare simple statistics for each of the ten items across the sample.

 PROS of Q-Sort